Continue with Facebook

 If you notice new hand pain or weakness, particularly alongside other symptoms of hATTR amyloidosis, talk to your doctor.
 CTS can be painful and interfere with daily activities, so it’s best to seek treatment promptly.

 Nerve damage from hATTR amyloidosis can also affect your autonomic nerves, which control automatic body functions like digestion and bladder or bowel activity.
-This type of nerve damage, known as autonomic neuropathy, can also be an early sign of hATTR amyloidosis, particularly when it affects your stomach and intestines.
+This type of nerve damage, known as autonomic neuropathy, can also be an early sign of hATTR amyloidosis, especially when it affects your stomach and intestines.

 Gastrointestinal issues associated with hATTR amyloidosis include: